Mullen Automotive, Inc. (MULN): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Specific figures for the initial seed capital in 2014 are not publicly detailed, typical for early-stage private companies.
-Funding often came through founder investment and early private placements before seeking larger rounds and eventually accessing public markets.
+Specific figures for the initial seed capital in 2014 are not publicly detailed, which is defintely typical for early-stage private companies.
+Initial funding was secured through founder investment and early private placements before the company sought larger capital rounds.

 Year Key Event Significance

-2014 Mullen Technologies Founded Established the company focused on the electric vehicle market, led by David Michery.
+2014 Mullen Technologies Founded Established the company's focus on the electric vehicle market under David Michery's leadership.

-2021 Reverse Merger with Net Element Mullen Technologies merged with Net Element, Inc., resulting in Mullen Automotive, Inc. listing on the Nasdaq under the ticker MULN (November 5, 2021).
-This provided access to public capital markets.
+November 2021 Reverse Merger with Net Element, Inc. The company went public on the Nasdaq under the ticker MULN, providing critical access to public capital markets for capital-intensive manufacturing.

 Mullen Automotive, Inc. (MULN) Ownership Structure